reflective-dk/re-docs/docs/integrations/talentsoft/readme.md

 Initial load from TS is done by manually exporting a CSV file of all employees in combination with an initial fetch of all logs from libraries.

-Beyound the CSV file upload, all interaction is done by HTTP API.
+Beyond the CSV file upload, all interaction is done by HTTP API.

 ![](./ts-sequence.png)